 Do you need a neutral or a support shoe?
-Should you go for a Brooks shoe for your first half-marathon, or opt for the Nike shoes your running partner has?
+Should you go for a Brooks running shoe for your first half-marathon, or opt for the Nike shoes your running partner has?
 To alleviate the confusion and help you find the best running shoe for your needs, we’ve hand-picked the best men’s and women’s running shoes to buy right now.
-All of these running shoes have been tested on the run and each pair has covered at least 20 miles on the road, trails and treadmill.
+All of these running shoes have been tested on the run and each pair has covered at least 30 miles on the road, trails and treadmill.
+Confused?
+We've also explained the jargon behind how to buy running shoes here.

 What are the best running shoes?